tinybus/tinybus/CONTRIBUTING.md

 ## License

-By contributing to TinyBus, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tinybus/tinybus/blob/master/LICENSE)
+By contributing to TyBus, you agree that your contributions will be licensed under the [LICENSE](https://github.com/tybus/tybus/blob/master/LICENSE)

 ## Questions?